-Milo Yiannopoulos: Who is the alt-right writer and provocateur? - BBC News
+Who is Milo Yiannopoulos?

 He co-founded online technology magazine The Kernel in 2011 and sold it in 2014, after running up large debts and encountering legal battles with writers who sued for unpaid earnings.

-In 2015, he was appointed as a senior editor at Breibart News, a right-wing US website that has been criticised for racist and misogynist content.
+In 2015, he was appointed as a senior editor at Breitbart News, a right-wing US website that has been criticised for racist and misogynist content.

 Milo Yiannopoulos has written columns titled "Birth Control Makes Women Unattractive and Crazy" and "Would You Rather Your Child Had Feminism or Cancer?"